 The current Noble County Jail opened February 2009 and houses 47 inmates.
 The jail serves not only the County but City, State, and other Federal agencies.

-Staffed with one Jail Major, 2 Sergeants, and 8 Detention Officers.
+Staffed with one Jail Major, 2 Transport Deputies, and 8 Detention Officers.
 All Jail staff have to complete 16 hrs of training yearly for Jail certification through the Oklahoma Department of Health.